sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 # Static Application Security Testing (SAST)

 SAST can be considered as an automated code review.
 It checks the style and structure of the code, and can be used to _statically_ evaluate all possible code paths in the SUT.
 SAST tools are scalable and generally require less time to set up.

-They can quickly find _low hanging fruit_ vulnerabilities that can be found in the source code, e.g. SQL Injection and Cross-Site Scripting.
+They can quickly find _low-hanging fruit_ vulnerabilities that can be found in the source code, e.g. SQL Injection and Cross-Site Scripting.
 However, since the threat landscape adapts relatively quickly, SAST tools must keep updating their so-called _signatures_ that they use to detect security problems.
 Additionally, while static analysis can see the entire codebase, it does not see how the application behaves in action, so if a piece of code is added at runtime, the static analysis will miss it completely.
 These are a few reasons why SAST tools generally produce a large amount of false positives, i.e. raise alarms even on benign code. `PMD`, `Checkstyle`, `Checkmarx` are some common static analysis tools, while `SpotBugs`, `FindSecBugs` and `Coverity` are specifically meant to test security problems in applications.

 Static testing is not only limited to code checking &mdash; it includes any approach that does not require running the SUT.
-For example, **Risk-based testing**  is a business-level process where we model the worst-case scenarios (or abuse cases) using threat modelling.
+For example, **risk-based testing**  is a business-level process where we model the worst-case scenarios (or abuse cases) using threat modelling.
 An application is tested against the generated abuse cases to check its resilience against them. *Risk-based testing can be done both statically and dynamically.*

 ## Code Checking